 Calakmul is one of largest Maya cities, and may soon take the place of Tikal and Caracol as one of the most important Maya sites.

-This site, in its golden age was an important regional capital, sprawls, over an area of approximately 42 square mile, where 6,700 structures of various types have been located.
+This site, in its golden age, was an important regional capital.
+It sprawls over an approximately 42 square mile area, where 6,700 structures of various types have been located.

-The site is located in the vast Calakmul Biosphere Reserve, one of the last of the Yucatan rainforests.
-It is distinguished by its least 100 engraved stelae, which is the largest number found at any know site.
+The site is located in the vast Calakmul Biosphere Reserve, one of the last Yucatan rainforests.
+It is distinguished by its least one hundred engraved stelae, which is the largest number found at any know site.

 Recent investigations there have led to the finding of a tomb with rich offerings.
 Archaeologists also have discovered the remains of high-ranking captives, providing further evidence of Calakmul’s power and influence.

-BECAN “The Road of the Serpent”.
-Becan was an active city for a very long period of time.
-Dates as early as 600 B.C. and as late as 1450 A.D. have been identified.
+Becan, “The Road of the Serpent”, was an active city for a very long period of time, dating as early as 600 B.C. and as late as 1450 A.D.

-XPUHIL “Place of the Cattails”.
-It is a small site near Becan, in Campeche and was named by members of the fourth Carnegie Expedition to Campeche, Who “discovered” the site in 1938.
+Xpuxil, “Place of the Cattails”, is a small site near Becan, in Campeche and was named by members of the fourth Carnegie Expedition who discovered the site in 1938.

-Their stairs are exceedingly narrow and steep, while on the upper simulated towers there are three stone masks, which are apparently portrayals of felines, decorating the staircases.
-The simulated towers display Itzamna, the creator god, as a celestial serpent.
+Their stairs are exceedingly narrow and steep.
+On the upper simulated towers there are three stone masks, which are portrayals of felines, decorating the staircases.
+The simulated towers display Itzamna, the creator God, as a celestial serpent.